CT Lic #: 004433; AMTA Professional Member since 2006;

 With a desire to offer more, and gain more education around PTS(d), she sought a training program that would give her more backbone in trying to work with military organizations.
 She found Warriors At Ease and embarked on the year-long training in adaptive yoga and trauma-sensitive yoga and meditation.
 With her new tools and certification, Nikki has been able to work with the CT National Guard and Reserve units in the State.
 She loves being able to offer a variety of ways for our soldiers to find relief from some of the frustrations and aches that plague them.

-She now has two new bracelets and wears them as often as possible with the hopes that these two MIA will be returned to US soil for their final resting place as well.
+She now has four new bracelets and wears them as often as possible with the hopes that these MIA will be returned to US soil for their final resting place as well.